-These warnings do not include all possible adverse surgical effects but are particular to internal fixation devices.
+These warnings do not include all possible adverse surgical effects but are particular to metallic internal fixation devices.
 Explain general surgical risks to the patient before surgery:

-- The correct selection of the implant is extremely important.
+- 1. The correct selection of the implant is extremely important.
 The potential for success is increased by the selection of the proper size, shape and design of the implant.
 The size and shape of the human bones present limiting restrictions of the size and strength of implants.
-No implant can be expected to withstand the unsupported stresses of full weight bearing. - Based on the dynamic testing results, the physician should consider the levels of implantation, patient weight, patient activity level, other patient conditions, etc., which may impact on the performance of the intervertebral body fusion device. - Single use only.
+No implant can be expected to withstand the unsupported stresses of full weight bearing. - Single use only.
 Surgical implants must never be reused.
-Even though the device appears undamaged, it may have small defects and internal stress patterns which may lead to early breakage. - 4.
-Correct implant handling is vital.
+Even though the device appears undamaged, it may have small defects and internal stress patterns which may lead to early breakage. - Correct implant handling is vital.
 These devices may not be contoured.
 Avoid any notching, scratching or reverse bending of the devices when handling.
-Alterations will produce defects in surface finish and internal stresses that may become the focal point for eventual breakage.
-Do not use the implant if damage is suspected.
+Alterations will produce defects in surface finish and internal stresses that may become the focal point for eventual breakage. - Do not use the implant if damage is suspected.
 Do not use implants that exhibit surface or configuration damage. - 5.
-The PEEK SA ALIF Cages, Cover Plates, and Screws are provided non-sterile, and therefore must be

-- thoroughly sterilized before use.
-Cover Plates and Screws are also available in sterile packaged configurations.
-Refer to IFU PN 4128-005 for instructions for use if using sterile packaged configurations. - 6.
-The PEEK SA ALIF System instruments are provided non-sterile, and therefore, must be thoroughly cleaned and sterilized before each use. - Patients with previous surgery at the levels to be treated may have different clinical outcomes compared to those without a previous surgery. - 8.
-Adequately instruct the patient, Postoperative care and the patient's ability and willingness to follow instructions are among the most important aspects of successful bone healing.
+The Tesera SA ALIF System implants are provided sterile.
+Do not resterilize any implant.
+Do not use any implant from an opened or damaged package.
+Do not use implants after expiration date. - The Tesera SA ALIF System instruments are provided non-sterile, and therefore, must be thoroughly cleaned and sterilized before each use. - Patients with previous surgery at the levels to be treated may have different clinical outcomes compared to those without a previous surgery. - 8.
+Adequately instruct the patient.
+Postoperative care and the patient's ability and willingness to follow instructions are among the most important aspects of successful bone healing.
 Inform the patient about the implant limitations, and to limit physical activities, especially lifting and twisting motions and participating in any type of sports.
 Tell the patient that a metallic implant is not as strong as normal, healthy bone and could loosen, bend and/or break if excessive demands are placed on it, especially in the absence of complete bone healing.
 Implants displaced or damaged by improper activities may migrate and damage the nerves or blood vessels.
-Active, debilitated, or demented patients who cannot properly use weight-supporting devices may be particularly at risk during postoperative rehabilitation. - 9.
-KMTI implants and instruments have not been tested for adverse effect in a Magnetic Resonance Imaging (MRI) environment.
-The implants in the PEEK SA ALIF System are manufactured from nonferromagnetic materials as listed in the materials section of this IFU.
-Potential risks of placing implants in or near the magnetic field include: - a.
+Active, debilitated, or demented patients who cannot properly use weight-supporting devices may be particularly at risk during postoperative rehabilitation. - KMTI implants and instruments have not been tested for adverse effect in a Magnetic Resonance Imaging

+(MRI) environment.
+The implants in the Tesera SA ALIF System are manufactured from non-ferromagnetic materials as listed in the materials section of this IFU.
+Potential risks of placing implants in or near the magnetic field include:

+- a.
 Movement of ferromagnetic components through magnetically induced force and torque. - b.
-Localized heating of components caused by radio frequency induction heating. - c.
-Image artifacts created by interaction between metallic components and the magnetic field.
+Localized heating of components caused by radio frequency induction heating. - Image artifacts created by interaction between metallic components and the magnetic field.